 How & When to Use Veterinary Telemedicine

-The human medicine community recognises that telemedicine technologies can improve access to health care.
+The human medicine community has recognised for a while now that telemedicine technologies can improve access to health care.
 Physicians use telemedicine to establish doctor-patient relationships and can employ the technologies to diagnose and treat current and new patients, including infants and nonverbal adults.

 As a team of vets and innovators, our mission at Vetli is to ensure that this tool is available to pet owners, affordable and accessible.
 We wholeheartedly believe that at its core, expanding access to telemedicine is an animal welfare issue.
-Telemedicine enhances access to veterinary care, reduces patient fear and stress, and brings about much positive change in the veterinary industry.
+Telemedicine enhances access to veterinary care, reduces patient fear and stress, and brings about much positive change in the animal healthcare.

 What is Veterinary Telemedicine and How does it Work?